partiql/partiql-lang-kotlin/README.md

 </dependency>
 ```

-For Gradle builds, add this to your `build.gradle`:
+For Gradle 5 and later, add this to your `build.gradle`:

 ```
 repositories {